 Persons with extraordinary ability

-○ Proof of at least three years experience in research or teaching
+○ At least three years of experience in teaching or research

-○ Job offer on a comparable position in higher education
+○ Job offer for a tenure, tenure-track, or comparable research position

-○ Job offer on a managerial or executive position
+○ Job offer for a managerial or executive position in the United States

-○ Degree beyond the baccalaureate, or a baccalaureate degree with at least five (5) years experience in said profession
+○ Advanced degree, or a baccalaureate degree plus at least five years of progressive experience in the profession

 Persons with exceptional ability